 Ocean Shores has beaches all along its stretch of coastline, both in the hotel zone and otherwise.
 If you go to the beach near the hotels, what you will find are large, flat expanses of sand.
 Beach visitors are allowed to drive on the sand in Ocean Shores and at many other Washington Coast beaches.
 Many people park on the sand and stay put, but you’ll sometimes see people driving down the beach too.
 The beaches are long, sandy, and absolutely gorgeous.
 Bring buckets and sand toys for the kids.
 Bring kites, too, or buy one from the kite shop in town.
 The wind is perfect for kite flying.
 Play in the surf, look for sand dollars, search tide pools for creatures.
 If your kids like crabs, they’ll have a field day at low tide.
 Take a horseback ride, if that strikes your fancy.
 Several outfits offer horseback rides, and you can often see teams of horses waiting on the beach at the end of the beach access roads in the hotel zone.

-Clamming — digging through the sand for razor clams — is a prime activity on the Washington Coast, but available only when the state opens specific beaches for it (during the winter) and when the tides are right, often at night.
+Clamming — digging through the sand for razor clams — is a popular activity on the Washington Coast, but available only when the state opens specific beaches for it (during the winter) and when the tides are right, often at night.
 Before you go, read our beginner’s guide to clamming in Washington, and visit the Washington State website for more information as well as open clamming times.